oroinc/documentation/commerce/cloud/monitoring.rst

 SLAs for Critical Alerts
 ''''''''''''''''''''''''

-The critical alert means that service is not available or there is a clear sign that service will be down in about 10 minutes.
+The critical alert means that service is not available or there is a clear sign that service will be down in roughly 10 minutes.
 Critical alert needs an immediate reaction from the system engineer, and it automatically triggers an incident creation.
 Recovery Time Objective for critical incidents is 30 minutes.

 Notification Channels for Critical Alerts
 '''''''''''''''''''''''''''''''''''''''''